THE COMPLETE STEP-BY-STEP GUIDE ON

 Step 4: Choose the perfect WordPress theme for your website

-Unfortunatelly, the free themes you can choose from the WordPress repository have several downsides.
+On top of that, the free themes found in the WordPress repository have several downsides.
 They are overused.
 Some are poorly coded.
 And many aren’t updated all that often, leading to security loopholes.

-Where to find a professional theme for your WordPress website
+Where to find a good theme for your WordPress website

-There are many online shops that sell WordPress themes, but not all are created equal.
-The following are my absolute favorite:
+There are thousands of WordPress themes out there, but not all were created equal.
+These are my absolute favorite:

-Bluchic: This is the home of feminine WordPress themes, specially created for female entrepreneurs with an all-female audience.
+Bluchic — This is the home of feminine WordPress themes, specially created for female entrepreneurs with an all-female audience.
 Needless to say, they are cuteness overload.
-If you run a service-based business, check out ChicServe (also available to use with the Divi builder here).
-If you run a product-based business, see ChicShop.
+If you run a service-based business, check out ChicServe.
+If you want to build an online shop, see ChicShop.

 Premium themes usually come with installation and customization instructions.
 But the first steps are always the same.

-Once you’ve purchased a premium WordPress theme for your website, download it to your device.
+- Purchased a premium WordPress theme for your website

 Step 5: Add extra functionality to your WordPress website with plugins